andreasWallner/tlvVisualizer/README.md

  - ...

 # Running build/tests
-To run the build, either use the command line to run the master .pom file, or when using Eclipse do a maven build of the at.innovative-solutions.tlvVisualizer.releng project.
+To run the build, either use the command line to run the master POM `./pom.xml` file, or when using Eclipse do a maven build of the `at.innovative-solutions.tlvVisualizer.releng` project.
-Common options are 'clean verify'.
-After the first build, the 'offline' option can be set to reduce download volume.
+Common options are `clean verify`.
+After the first build, the `offline` option can be set to reduce download volume.

 When trying to run unit tests from Eclipse, run the test projects as JUnit Plugin tests.